-I. Early Childhood Mental Health Consultation (ECMHC)
+J. Early Childhood Mental Health Consultation (ECMHC)

-In no event shall County pay or be obligated to pay Contractor more than the sum of ONE HUNDRED EIGHTY-SEVEN THOUSAND THREE HUNDRED THIRTY-NINE DOLLARS (\$187,339).
+Contractor shall be paid a maximum of ONE HUNDRED EIGHTY-SEVEN THOUSAND THREE HUNDRED THIRTY-NINE DOLLARS (\$187,339).

-For the provision of Program services as described in Paragraph I.G. of Exhibit A.2.3, County shall pay Contractor at a rate of ONE HUNDRED TWELVE DOLLARS AND FIFTY-FOUR CENTS (\$112.54) per hour of service, not to exceed eight hundred sixteen (816) hours.
+For the provision of Program services as described in Paragraph I.G. of Exhibit A.2.4, County shall pay Contractor at a rate of ONE HUNDRED TWELVE DOLLARS AND FIFTY-FOUR CENTS (\$112.54) per hour of service, not to exceed eight hundred sixteen (816) hours.

-For the provision of Program services as described in Paragraph I.G. of Exhibit A.2.3, County shall pay Contractor at a rate of ONE HUNDRED SEVENTEEN DOLLARS AND FOUR CENTS (\$117.04) per hour of service, not to exceed eight hundred sixteen (816) hours.
+For the provision of Program services as described in Paragraph I.G. of Exhibit A.2.4, County shall pay Contractor at a rate of ONE HUNDRED SEVENTEEN DOLLARS AND FOUR CENTS (\$117.04) per hour of service, not to exceed eight hundred sixteen (816) hours.

-J. Health Ambassador Program-Youth (HAP-Y)
+K. Health Ambassador Program-Youth (HAP-Y)

-In no event shall County pay or be obligated to pay Contractor more than the sum of FOUR HUNDRED SIXTY-ONE THOUSAND SEVEN HUNDRED EIGHTY-TWO DOLLARS (\$461,782).
+Contractor shall be paid a maximum of FOUR HUNDRED SIXTY-ONE THOUSAND SEVEN HUNDRED EIGHTY-TWO DOLLARS (\$461,782).

-County shall pay Contractor up to a maximum of TWO HUNDRED ELEVEN THOUSAND SEVEN HUNDRED EIGHTY-TWO DOLLARS (\$211,782) for the provision of services as described in Paragraph I.H. of Exhibit A.2.3.
+County shall pay Contractor up to a maximum of TWO HUNDRED ELEVEN THOUSAND SEVEN HUNDRED EIGHTY-TWO DOLLARS (\$211,782) for the provision of services as described in Paragraph I.H. of Exhibit A.2.4.

-a.
+- a.
 MHSA Innovation funding will end June 30, 2020.
-Contractor shall develop a sustainability plan as described in Paragraph I.H.7. of Exhibit A.2.3. to identify ongoing funding.

-- b.
-Contractor shall submit monthly invoices for reimbursement, which will include an itemized list of services, and are subject to approval by the BHRS Manager. - Payments shall be made for actual costs and shall be paid monthly following receipt of invoice by Contractor.
+Contractor shall develop a sustainability plan as described in Paragraph I.H.7. of Exhibit A.2.4. to identify ongoing funding. - Contractor shall submit monthly invoices for reimbursement, which will include an itemized list of services, and are subject to approval by the BHRS Manager. - c.
+Payments shall be made for actual costs and shall be paid monthly following receipt of invoice by Contractor.

-County shall pay Contractor up to a maximum of TWO HUNDRED FIFTY THOUSAND DOLLARS (\$250,000) for the provision of services as described in Paragraph I.H. of Exhibit A.2.3.
+County shall pay Contractor up to a maximum of TWO HUNDRED FIFTY THOUSAND DOLLARS (\$250,000) for the provision of services as described in Paragraph I.H. of Exhibit A.2.4.

 - a.
 HAP-Y will be funded through one-time funding for the term July 1, 2019 through June 30, 2020.
-Contractor shall continue to develop a sustainability plan as described in Paragraph I.H.7. of Exhibit A.2.3. to identify ongoing funding. - b.
+Contractor shall continue to develop a sustainability plan as described in Paragraph I.H.7. of Exhibit A.2.4. to identify ongoing funding. - b.
 Contractor shall submit monthly invoices for reimbursement, which will include an itemized list of services, and are subject to approval by the BHRS Manager. - Payments shall be made for actual costs and shall be paid monthly following receipt of invoice by Contractor.

-K. Trauma-informed Co-Occurring Prevention Interventions for Youth
+L. Trauma-informed Co-Occurring Prevention Interventions for Youth

-For the term July 1, 2019 through June 30, 2020, Contractor shall be paid a total of ONE HUNDRED FIVE THOUSAND SIXTY DOLLARS (\$105,060) for the Trauma-informed Co-occurring Prevention Interventions for Youth pilot program as described in Paragraph I.I. of Exhibit A.2.3.
+For the term July 1, 2019 through June 30, 2020, Contractor shall be paid a total of ONE HUNDRED FIVE THOUSAND SIXTY DOLLARS (\$105,060) for the Trauma-informed Co-occurring Prevention Interventions for Youth pilot program as described in Paragraph I.I. of Exhibit A.2.4.